improbable-research/keanu/docs/docs/vertex-summary.md

 ### Tensors

 Vertices also have a `shape`, which describes the tensor shape contained within them.
-A vertex with shape [2,2] represents a matrix of 2 by 2.
+A vertex with shape [2,2] represents a 2 by 2 matrix.
 A vertex of shape [1,3] represents a row vector of length 3.
-The shape can be of any amount of dimensions and length.
+The shape can have any number of dimensions and any length.

 Read more about tensors [here]({{ site.baseurl }}/docs/tensors)